Unparalleled legal guidance From A Compassionate, Dedicated Attorney Who Truly Cares About The Well-being Of Her Clients

 When Animals Cause Serious Legal Trouble

 Owners of companion animals or horses are often unaware that they can become defendants facing criminal charges when their animals get in trouble.
-For example, a dog owner may not have taken seriously the letters they received from the local government or authority with regard to their dog barking.
+For example, a dog owner may not have taken seriously the letters they received from the local government or authority regarding their dog barking.
 A horse owner may ignore warnings made by others at the barn.
-A person may have ignored zoning requirements regarding feral cats in his garage or failed to follow all requirements when their dog was declared potentially dangerous.
-Owners can face criminal charges for something as simple as dropping a leash when the owner tripped, or someone unexpectedly opening a door, with the result being that the family dog became loose and bites or attacks another.
+A person may have ignored zoning requirements regarding feral cats in their garage or failed to follow all requirements when their dog was declared potentially dangerous.
+Owners can face criminal charges for something as simple as dropping a leash when the owner tripped, or when someone unexpectedly opens a door, causing the family dog to get loose and bite or attack another.

 Animal Misdemeanor Charges

-General good advice, until you can meet with Barbara, is to confine your animal, be courteous and cooperative in sharing your contact information with others, collect the names and contact information of eyewitnesses, and if a dog bite is involved, be conscientious to get your dog an immediate rabies vaccine and other necessary veterinary care.
-Be aware that your animal may be subject to quarantine, too.
+General good advice, until you can meet with Barbara, is to confine your animal, be courteous and cooperative in sharing your contact information with others, collect the names and contact information of eyewitnesses, and if a dog bite is involved, expect to quarantine your animal to rule out a rabies infection.
 Let Barbara help you at the beginning of this slippery slope.

 Talk to a Lawyer Who Knows Animal Law

 Call the Twin Cities Law Office of Barbara J. Gislason at 763-220-2983 or email the firm to arrange a consultation.
-The firm serves clients statewide, including in Anoka County, Hennepin County and Ramsey County.
+The firm serves clients statewide, including in Anoka County, Hennepin County, and Ramsey Counties.